jw0k/serial2ti83/README.md

-# serial2ti83
+# serial2ti83 / ardugraylink
-A program for Arduino Uno that makes it possible to connect a TI-83 calculator to a computer
+A program for Arduinos that makes it possible to connect a Texas Instruments calculator to a computer

 ## Introduction
-This program turns an Arduino Uno board into an adapter between a TI-83 graphing calculator and a computer.
-In order to use it upload `serial2ti83.ino` to an Arduino board using the standard Arduino IDE and connect the 2.5mm jack port on the bottom of TI-83 to Arduino according to the following table:
+This program turns an Arduino board into an adapter between a TI graphing calculator and a computer.
+In order to use it upload `serial2ti83.ino` to an Arduino board using the standard Arduino IDE and connect the 2.5mm jack port on the bottom of the TI calculator to the Arduino according to the following table:

 | Jack port     | Arduino       |
 |:-------------:|:-------------:|